-In the past and still to this date many people decide to replace their wooden flooring by the first (or more in depth) signs of wear and tear, imperfections and damages.
-People often come to us at the Enfield Floor Sanders office asking for the price of new materials and the charges of the lifting of the old and installing of the new materials in their home or working place.
-Well, before starting to explain the details to them, we often ask why don’t they get a professional inspection from experts and see if their floor actually doesn’t have the potential to look like a brand new with the help of the sanding service.
-And then we often get asked what sanding stands for.
+In the past and still to this date many people decide to replace their wooden floors with the first signs of wear and tear, imperfections and damages.
+People often come to our office asking for the price of new materials and the charges of the lifting of the old and installing of the new materials in their home or working place.
+Well, before starting to explain the details to them, we often ask why don’t they get a professional inspection from experts and see if their floor actually doesn’t have the potential to look brand new with the help of the wood floor sanding service.
+And then we often get asked what sanding means.
 Sanding is the treatment, which will change the life of your old and tired floor, often the best solution recommended!
 Here is more about the service.

 Well, yes, wood, as everything on this planet, is not everlasting and experiences some changes, often imperfections.
 Although no one purchases wooden floor with the intention it will last to the end of the life, quicker wear and tear and some damages often surprise us.
 It is recommended to be informed about the main damage causers when owning a wooden floor in order to be able to protect the floor and maintain it properly, so be sure to ask for professional advice.